The Ellenbrook Men’s Shed

 - Repair – Small machines

-* To achieve the above, we are looking for people with expertise that would like to spare the time and willing to share their knowledge with existing & potential members.
-If you are interested in using your knowledge and skill to help others please contact the Secretary, Chris Mabbott, [email protected], mobile 0419 049 196.
+To achieve the above, we are looking for people with expertise that would like to spare the time and who are willing to share their knowledge with existing & potential members.
+If you are interested in using your knowledge and skill to help others, please contact the Secretary, Chris Mabbott, [email protected], mobile 0419 049 196.

-Future plans include an increase in floor area of approximately 1000 square metres which is 3x the existing floor area, being part of the community Hub.
-We will start small in the next 18 months ready for rapid expansion in 3 years.
+Future plans include an increase in floor area of approximately 1000 square metres which is three times the existing floor area, as part of the Ellenbrook and Districts Community Hub.
+We will start small in the next 18 months ready for rapid expansion in three years.